metno/S-ENDA-documentation/source/doi_howto.rst

 Compiling the metadata collection webform (not recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When automatic extraction of metadata cannot be done, it is possible to fill in a `webform <https://adc.met.no/metadata-collection-form>`_ to supply metadata for a specific dataset, or data collection.
-Metadata information are then extracted automatically on the adc.met.no portal, and translated into mmd format, using an xslt transformation (see. mmd repository).
+Metadata information are then extracted automatically on the adc.met.no portal, and translated into mmd format, using an xslt transformation (see mmd repository).

 Creation of landing pages and assignment of DOI
 ===============================================